She sat there, all alone, on the curb, crying. She just had it.

-Why were people abandoning her?
+She wanted to know why were people abandoning her.
 What happened to support, closeness and intimacy?

 What happened to friendship?
 And loyalty?

 “Do good, loyal people not exist anymore?
-Or does it just not exist in her world?”
-She asked.
+Or does it just not exist in my world?”

-“I don’t know, I told her.
-I think you must be talking about me”, I joked.
+“I think you must be talking about me”, I joked.